 Dr. Parles is a proud and loving husband, father, stepfather, grandfather, brother, uncle, son, son-in-law and brother-in-law.
-He and his wife, Heidi, live in Setauket with their youngest children, their granddaughter, and their four dogs.
-They are well known in the area for sharing their love of great food and wine, whether in restaurants or at home.
+He resides in Setauket with his wife, Heidi, their youngest children and their four dogs.

 Jeanie Molinelli grew up in Port Jefferson Station.
 She received an Associates Degree in Criminal Justice upon graduating from Suffolk County Community College before finding her passion for work in health care.
 Jeanie worked at Smithtown Pediatric Group, a division of Allied Physicians Group, since 2007.
 From 2010 until the inception of Three Village Behavioral Medicine, Jeanie worked alongside Dr. Parles as his dedicated Medical Assistant.
-In that capacity Jeanie's combination of communication skills, kindness and efficiency have proved invaluable to Dr. Parles and his patients, and have laid the groundwork for success in her current role as Office Manager.
+Jeanie's combination of communication skills, kindness and efficiency have proved invaluable to Dr. Parles and his patients, and ensured her success in her current role as Office Manager.

 Dear Patients and Families,